 Fallopian tubes: these lead from the ovaries to the womb.
 Eggs are released from the ovaries into the fallopian tubes each month, and this is where fertilisation takes place.

 Vagina: the vagina is a tube about three inches (8cm) long, which leads from the cervix down to the vulva, where it opens between the legs.
-The vagina is very elastic so it can easily stretch around a man’s penis, or around a baby during labour.
-Find out about vagina health.
+The vagina is very elastic, so it can easily stretch around a man’s penis, or around a baby during labour.

 The woman’s monthly cycle